 If you think something is wrong

-If, following investigation and response by a Customer Service Manager you are still dissatisfied, you may wish to put your complaint in writing, either to the Director Veterans Services, who is based at Norcross at: Room 6406, SPVA, Norcross, Blackpool, Lancashire.
+If, following investigation and response by a Customer Service Manager you are still dissatisfied, you may wish to put your complaint in writing, either to the Head of Veterans UK at: Veterans UK, Room 6406, SPVA, Norcross, Blackpool, Lancashire.
 FY5 3WP, or to the Chief Executive, at the same address in the first instance.

-In all cases, we will acknowledge correspondence from you within 5 working days of receipt in the Agency and, for all complaints, respond either in full or with an informative update within 20 working days of receipt in the Agency.
+In all cases, we will acknowledge correspondence from you within 5 working days of receipt and, for all complaints, respond either in full or with an informative update within 20 working days of receipt.

 When you telephone you will be asked to provide your name and national insurance number, and may be asked for your date of birth or other memorable data.
 If you write to us, you should always include your name and national insurance number, You should however, be aware that when you telephone for verification purposes you will be asked to provide your name and national insurance number, and may be asked for your date of birth or other memorable data.
 Alternatively if you write to us, you should always include your full name and where necessary your national insurance or service number.

 If, having followed all stages of our complaints procedure outlined above, you do not feel your complaint has been handled correctly, you can ask the ICP to look at your case.
 The panel can only look at whether a complaint has been thoroughly and properly investigated, that a fair investigation was carried out, and that a full and accurate reply was given.

 They cannot consider the substance of a complaint where procedures are already in place to formally review and investigate the issue, e.g. by making an appeal.